sriharikumar004/cmodule6/README.md

   Declare a function pointer `int (*operation)(int, int)` to point to any of the arithmetic functions.
 ### Step 5:
   Input two integers from the user (`num1` and `num2`).
-### Step 6:
-  Display a menu for the user to choose an operation:
-  - Add
-  - Subtract
-  - Multiply
-  - Divide
 ### Step 7:
   Read the user’s choice.
 ### Step 8:
   Use a switch statement to assign the function pointer `operation` to the appropriate function based on the user’s choice.
-  - **Step 8.1:** If the choice is 4 (divide), check if the second number is zero.
-If yes, display an error and terminate.
-  - **Step 8.2:** If the choice is invalid, display an error and terminate.
 ### Step 9:
   Call the function using the function pointer and store the result in a variable `result`.
 ### Step 10: